smkiewel/aeonRequestsDialog/README.md

 * 'datasource' needs to be set to 'custom'

-* 'custom_callback' - function that fetches, builds, or otherwise readies the data for use by the dialog.
+* 'customCallback' - function that fetches, builds, or otherwise readies the data for use by the dialog.
 Must return an object in the following format:

         {